johndoe31415/knitpi/README.md

 the required header files using:

 ```
-# apt-get install libgpiod-dev
+# apt-get install libgpiod-dev libpng-dev
 ```

-To run the UI, you'll need uwsgi and its Python3 plugin, gevent as well as Flask and Mako:
+To run the UI, you'll need uwsgi, gevent as well as Flask and Mako.
+Note that the uwsgi version that comes by default with Debian doesn't seem to work (couldn't get threading/gevent to play nicely), but the pip3 version works
+flawlessly:

 ```
-# apt-get install uwsgi uwsgi-plugin-python3 python3-gevent python3-flask python3-mako
+# apt-get install python3-gevent python3-flask python3-mako
+# pip3 install uwsgi
 ```

 ## Hardware